-Google My Business Features Taking a Timeout in Response to COVID-19
+Google Business Profile Features Taking a Timeout in Response to COVID-19

-On March 20, Google notified the public that it would be disabling or limiting multiple Google My Business (GMB) features.
+On March 20, Google notified the public that it would be disabling or limiting multiple Google Business Profile (GBP) features.
 Google made this decision so that it can put the health and wellbeing of its employees first.

 Many team members will not be required to come into the office.
 As a result, Google has had to make necessary adjustments, limiting and delaying support in numerous services to accommodate the reduction in its staff.

-What GMB services have been cut during COVID-19?
+What GBP services have been cut during COVID-19?

 Since companies will no longer be receiving new reviews, Google has paused business owners’ ability to reply to reviews.
 Further, organizations will not be allowed to respond to existing reviews as well.
 If you’re looking to connect with a business, it is best to reach out via their website, phone line or social media accounts.

-Although current reviews will remain on a business’s GMB profile, all Q&As have been removed.
+Although current reviews will remain on a business’s GBP profile, all Q&As have been removed.
 Moreover, users cannot post new questions to your store’s page.